 12.4.8.6.4 Protocol instance behavior—Committed state

-If the Status is some other nonzero value, the frame shall be silently discarded and the t0 (retransmission) timer shall be set.
+If the Status is a nonzero value other than SAE_HASH_TO_ELEMENT, the frame shall be silently discarded and the t0 (retransmission) timer shall be set.

-If the Status is zero, the finite cyclic group field is checked.
+If the Status is zero or SAE_HASH_TO_ELEMENT, the finite cyclic group field is checked.
 If the group is not supported, BadGrp shall be set and the value of Sync shall be checked.

 12.4.8.6.5 Protocol instance behavior—Confirmed state

-Rejection frames received in Confirmed state shall be silently discarded.

 Upon receipt of a Com event, the t0 (retransmission) timer shall be canceled.
-If the Status is nonzero, the frame shall be silently discarded, the t0 (retransmission) timer set, and the protocol instance shall remain in the Confirmed state.
+If the Status is a nonzero value other than SAE_HASH_TO_ELEMENT, the frame shall be silently discarded, the t0 (retransmission) timer set, and the protocol instance shall remain in the Confirmed state.

 Twenty-First Erratum [Deterministic PWE]